AZ-X/AZ-X/README.md

 Why do clouds choose to flood one place and deny another until the earth cracks and field becomes desert?

 > ->This made me smile :-)

+Blossoms in the rain Glisten like pink gragon scales.
+Each one makes me smile.

+> ->This made me smile :-)